 Besides, there are several trekking routes to Gokyo Lakes.
 For instance, 15 days standard Gokyo lake trek entails traveling to Gokyo Lake only and is a moderate journey.
-Whereas travelers also can incorporate Gokyo Lake Trek with Everest Base Camp, which makes it a 19 days expedition in the Everest region.
+Whereas travelers can also incorporate Gokyo Lake Trek with Everest Base Camp, making it a 19 days expedition in the Everest region.
 In this way, at once, trekkers can experience the finesse of two notable attractions of Khumbu valley.

 On the other hand, travelers who love adventures and want to push themselves can add crossing Cho La pass and Renjo La pass to their Gokyo Lake Trek.
-Gokyo Lake Trek with Cho La pass and Renjo La pass is 21 days demanding journey but very thrilling.
+Gokyo Lake Trek with Cho La pass and Renjo La pass is a 21-day demanding journey but very thrilling.
 It is not recommended to novice trekkers as it is a testing and exhausting undertaking.

 Similarly, there are several tricky sections on the trail that make it difficult, especially for first-timers.
 Navigating these sections requires sure-footedness and measured footsteps.
 The mandatory requirement for the trek, despite any challenges, is to be mentally prepared and have good physical fitness.
 Similarly, do not go for the trekking itinerary that contains crossing mountain passes if you don't have any previous trekking experience.